update/update/support/docs/tasks.md

 #### .update

-The `.update` may also be used to run tasks.
+The `.update` method may also be used to run tasks.
 However, `.update` can be used to run _tasks and updaters_, thus it will also look for updaters to run when a task is not found.

 _To ensure that only tasks are run, use the `.build` method._

-See the [updaters documentation](#updaters) for more details.
+See the [updaters documentation](updaters.md) for more details.

 ### Task composition